DarranThomas/secret-sheep/README.md

 1.SOURCE distribution of lighttpd.
 Here we used version, "1.4.35". http://download.lighttpd.net/lighttpd/releases-1.4.x/lighttpd-1.4.35.tar.gz

-2.And you need mariadb headers and mariadb database.
+2.And you need mariadb headers and mariadb database / or MYSQL etc.

 Procedure: